Great Northern and Great Eastern Joint Railway: The Joint Line authorised

-The two companies did return to Parliament, and on 3 July 1879 the Parliamentary bill authorising the Joint Line was passed.
+The two companies did return to Parliament, and on 3 July 1879 the parliamentary bill authorising the Joint Line was passed as the Great Northern and Great Eastern Railway Companies Act 1879 (42 & 43 Vict. c. cx).
 The GNR lines from Black Carr Junction (south of Doncaster) to Lincoln, and Spalding to March, and the GER lines from Huntingdon to St Ives, and from Needingworth Junction (near St Ives) to March, were to be transferred to Joint ownership.
 A new line was to be built from Spalding to Lincoln; and the junctions at Huntingdon and St Ives were to be improved.
 A Joint Committee was to be established to manage the line, and the GER was to pay the GNR £415,000, the difference in value of the respective lines becoming joint.

 Five directors from each of the companies formed the Joint Committee; it first met on 11 August 1879.
 C. H. Parkes of the GER was in the chair.
 The GN & GE Joint Railway was not a corporate body, and never had its own locomotives or rolling stock.
 Most of the track on the St Ives to March line and about 3 mi of the St Ives to Huntingdon line needed to be renewed, and additionally the St Ives to Huntingdon line was to be doubled later.
 The March to Spalding line was to be resignalled.